 - Expecting returns without hard work

-The reason why a lot of bloggers give up is because they begin expecting returns without a lot of hard work and effort.
+The reason why a lot of bloggers give up is that they begin expecting returns without a lot of hard work and effort.
 They set themselves for failure.

 - Not optimizing whatsoever for search engines